wazuh/wazuh-documentation/source/upgrade-guide/upgrading/same_minor_or_major.rst

 Upgrade from the same minor or major version
 ============================================

-Use these instructions if you are upgrading your Wazuh installation within same minor version (for example, 3.9.0 to 3.9.5) or within the same major version (for example, from 3.8.2 to |WAZUH_LATEST|).
+The instructions below are for upgrading the Wazuh installation within the same minor version (for example, 3.9.0 to 3.9.5) or within the same major version (for example, from 3.8.2 to |WAZUH_LATEST|).

 Upgrade the Wazuh manager and Wazuh API